Bellamy Mansion © Brownie Harris

 Wilmington NC history is an important part of American history.
 The City of Wilmington, North Carolina was incorporated in 1741 and named in honor of Spencer Compton, the Earl of Wilmington, before the United States of America was created on July 4, 1776.
 It is located on the banks of the Cape Fear River, has the largest historic district of any urban area in the state, and reportedly is the third largest in the United States.
 Wilmington NC is the first American World War II Heritage City in the United States.

 Wrightsville Beach was incorporated as a town on March 6, 1899.
 It is named after Joshua Grainger Wright and the Wright family of Wilmington.

 Carolina Beach was incorporated as a town in 1925.

 Kure Beach was founded in the early 1900s by Hans Andersen Kure, a native of Denmark.
 It was incorporated as a town in April 1947.

 We respect the perspectives of all individuals in relation to historic places that should be put in context.
-They are provided for educational purposes as part of a comprehensive tourism experience.
+The historical sites are provided for educational purposes as part of a comprehensive tourism experience.
 This page brings you there.
-Further research placing you back in time will help convey the full import of the site.
+Further research placing you back in time will help convey the full import of the location.